LDAWG-a11y/a11yWebApp/src/guides/creating-a-skip-to-content-link.md

 ### What is a skip link?

-It is just a link with a href that points to another area on the page. the most common place to find these would be at the top of a page, they'll seldom be visible until they receive keyboard focus, as they're often hidden away until they do receive focus, but sometimes you may encounter Skip Links that are always visible, both work, they achieve the same thing.
+It is just a link with a href that points to another area on the page via an ID reference. the most common place to find these would be at the top of a page, they'll seldom be visible until they receive keyboard focus, as they're often hidden away until they do receive focus, but sometimes you may encounter Skip Links that are always visible, both work, they achieve the same thing.

-When used at the top of a page, the purpose is to allow keyboard users to tab to the Skip Link and then press <kbd>Enter</kbd>, so then keyboard focus moves to the start of the actual page content.
-This reduces both the effort and repetition required to actually get to the parts of the page a user is interested in.
+When used at the top of a page, the purpose is usually to allow keyboard users to tab to the Skip Link and then press <kbd>Enter</kbd>, so their keyboard focus moves to the start of the actual page content.
+This reduces both the repetition and effort required to actually get to the parts of the page a user is interested in.
 As an example, some sites may have a significant number of interactive elements in the page's `<header>` area, I've got a site open right now, that has the following:

 * Logo, which is wrapped in a link and points to the Home page
 * 4 social media links